mmbman/Katagiri/1979-06-13-Fukanzazengi-Talk-5.md

 **Same person**: It's sort of company for us.

 **Katagiri**: Sure. *[Someone laughs, and Katagiri laughs.]* Even though you hate it, it’s immediately there.
-That’s why when you sit down, you can catch any kind of ‘sound’ of thoughts, ideas, and views – because the surroundings are very calm.
+That’s why when you sit down, you can catch any kind of “sound” of thoughts, ideas, and views – because the surroundings are very calm.
 So we catch the sound of what we have never thought before; even a little sound comes up.
 That is the contents of your life.
-Any kinds of ‘sounds’ come from the contents of our life.
+Any kinds of “sounds” come from the contents of our life.

 Is that okay?
 Okay.